 Before getting married, we talked a lot about having kids and knew even then that we would likely pursue adoption at some point.
 Growing up, this was something Dana always wanted to do, and Tom loved the idea, too.

-We have always believed that we’ll have the children we’re meant to have whether that’s through biology or adoption.
+We have always believed that we’ll have the children we’re meant to have whether that’s naturally or through adoption.
 In 2013, we were lucky enough to have our son, Luke.
 As fortunate as we are to have one child already, we know that our family is not yet complete.
 As our son gets older, and we get older, too (!), we know this is the time to find the other child that was meant for our family.
 So, here we are!

 A woman with a kind, caring heart is the short answer to describing Dana.
 She is the rock of our family, with her strength in lifting us being immeasurable and her loving care being endless.
 I’m blessed to have her as my wife and to see her as a mother.